TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/setupscript.rst

     #include <X11/Xlib.h>

-If you need to include header files from some other Python extension, you can take advantage of the fact that header files are installed in a consistent way by the Distutils :command:`install_headers` command.
+If you need to include header files kutoka some other Python extension, you can take advantage of the fact that header files are installed in a consistent way by the Distutils :command:`install_headers` command.
 For example, the Numerical Python header files are installed (on a standard Unix installation) to